nickdowse/RailsMagicClipboard/README.md

 ### Known Issues

+There is an issue with the paths and RVM/rbenv.
+Sometimes the sass gem cannot be found in your path.
+At the moment I am not sure what to do about it, and am happy to hear ideas.
+The same issue is occuring here https://github.com/badsyntax/SassBeautify/issues/53.
+You can get around this by opening Sublime Text from the Css2Sass package folder.

-None yet.
-If you disagree, create an issue or let me know on twitter ([@nmdowse](http://www.twitter.com/nmdowse "Nick Dowse twitter")).
+If you find more, create an issue or let me know on twitter ([@nmdowse](http://www.twitter.com/nmdowse "Nick Dowse twitter")).
 Most of the hard work was done by the creators and maintainers of SassBeautify, another great Sublime Text Plugin.
 So, thanks to them!